akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240223000000/index.md

 **ABSTRACT**
-With the development of diffusion models, text-guided image <b>style</b> <b>transfer</b> has demonstrated high-quality controllable synthesis results.
+With the development of <b>diffusion</b> <b>models,</b> text-guided image <b>style</b> <b>transfer</b> has demonstrated high-quality controllable synthesis results.
 However, the utilization of text for diverse music <b>style</b> <b>transfer</b> poses significant challenges, primarily due to the limited availability of matched audio-text datasets.
 Music, being an abstract and complex art form, exhibits variations and intricacies even within the same genre, thereby making accurate textual descriptions challenging.
 This paper presents a music <b>style</b> <b>transfer</b> approach that effectively captures musical attributes using minimal data.
 We introduce a novel time-varying textual inversion module to precisely capture mel-spectrogram features at different levels.
 During inference, we propose a bias-reduced stylization technique to obtain stable results.
 Experimental results demonstrate that our method can transfer the <b>style</b> <b>of</b> specific instruments, as well as incorporate natural sounds to compose melodies.
 Samples and source code are available at https://lsfhuihuiff.github.io/MusicTI/.

 {{</citation>}}